 Mensuration is an important topic in mathematics that deals with the study of measurement of length, areas, and volumes of different geometrical shapes like two-dimensional and three-dimensional shapes.
-It is a part of geometry and it plays a vital role in real life applications.
+It is a part of geometry and it plays a vital role in real-life applications.
 So, moving forward into the formulas of mensuration, let’s discuss what is a 2D shape and what is a 3D shape.
+Now you can buy Large format printers UAE.

 The two-dimensional or 2D shape is a shape that is bounded by three or more straight lines in a plane.
 2D shapes have only length and breadth.
 It does not contain height or depth.
 The measurement unit used for 2D shapes is area and perimeter.
 The surface occupied by a given closed figure is known as the area “A” and it is measured in unit Square.
 A continuous line that forms the boundary of the closed geometrical figure is known as perimeter “P” and it is measured in units.
 For example, a rectangle is a two-dimensional shape, we can measure the area and perimeter of a rectangle.